alemart/encantar-js/README.md

 ## Download

-There are two editions: [free](#free-edition) and [commercial](#commercial-edition).
+There are two editions: [Free](#free-edition) and [Professional](#professional-edition).
 They are functionally equivalent, but have [significant differences in usage rights](https://encantar.dev/faq#licensing).

 ### Free Edition

 [Download the Free Edition](#quick-start) for creating and distributing free and open-source projects, or for developing internal prototypes of non-free/proprietary projects (no distribution rights under the GPL).

-### Commercial Edition
+### Professional Edition

-[Purchase the Commercial Edition](https://encantar.dev/faq#licensing) before distributing your non-free/proprietary projects to others (browser delivery counts as distribution).
+[Purchase the Professional Edition](https://encantar.dev/faq#licensing) before distributing your non-free/proprietary projects to others (browser delivery counts as distribution).
 Use it in production.

 ### Add-Ons